 Keeping Contamination Out

 Contamination can be in the form of coarse particles, such as wood or metal chips; fine dust from ceramics, fiberglass, or glass; or liquids such as cooling fluids, solvents, or adhesives.
 Each of these contaminants places different demands on the sealing system.
 When determining what type of seals are needed for the application, the first thing to check is the material compatibility between the seals and the type of contaminant.
 Standard seals are commonly made of a fluoroelastomer (FKM) material, due to its compatibility with many chemicals and lubricants.
 But some solvents will degrade FKM, damaging the seals and putting the system at risk for contamination.
+You may seek industrial mechanical seal repair services, if you notice leaks or damages in your sealing system.

 The next thing to consider is the type of contact between the seals and the guide surface.
 Full-contact rubber seals are the best choice for keeping fine dust and particles out of the system, while metal scrapers are the best option for protection against larger chips and debris.
 Depending on the type of linear system, the application, and the mounting orientation, contamination can make its way into the unit via the front faces of a linear bearing or ball nut, through the sides of a linear bearing near the raceways, or through the top surface of an actuator.
 For example, grinding applications produce airborne contamination, which can enter a linear guide from both the front and the sides of the bearing block.
 In this case, adding side seals as well as front seals helps ensure the bearing is fully protected.